 What are the consequences?

-You are looking for trouble and it better be worth the aggravation that you can get.
+And it better be worth the aggravation that you can get.

 Taxpayers should pay the taxes they owe in full after they get a bill.